fnando/i18n-js/README.md

 - `config_file` - i18n-js configuration file
 - `locales_dir` - one or multiple directories to watch for locales changes
 - `options` - passed directly to [listen](https://github.com/guard/listen/#options)
+- `run_on_start` - export files on start.
+Defaults to `true`.
+When disabled, files will be exported only when there are file changes.

 Example: